Directors and Faculty

 Hua Tang, PhD, is Associate Professor in the Department of Genetics and (by courtesy) of Statistics.
 Research in her laboratory develops and applies statistical methods for analyzing patterns of human genetic variation, which underlie the phenotypic diversity of our species.
 Dr. Tang is collaborating on various genome-wide studies focusing on stratified or recently admixed populations.
 These studies offer unique opportunities to elucidate the evolutionary forces that have shaped the patterns of genetic variation in humans, to uncover the genetic basis of complex traits, and to shed light on the mechanisms that lead to diverse phenotypes and disparate disease risks among populations.

 Jonathan Taylor, PhD, is Professor of Statistics.
 His research focuses on the development of statistical methods related to smooth random fields and their applications in neuroimaging.
-He has developed multiple comparison tools based on Random Field Theory (RFT) and False Discovery Rate (FDR) for non-stationary models, both on the theoretical side, yielding approximate formulae for tail probabilities; as well as the practical side, developing software and algorithms to estimate quantities in these formulae as well as to fit linear models to fMRI data.
+He has developed multiple comparison tools based on Random Field Theory (RFT) and False Discovery Rate (FDR) for non-stationary models, both on the theoretical side, yielding approximate formulae for tail probabilities, as well as the practical side, developing software and algorithms to estimate quantities in these formulae and to fit linear models to fMRI data.
 He is a member of the core Mathematics and Computational Sciences Program.

 Lu Tian, ScD, is Associate Professor of Biomedical Data Science and (by courtesy) Associate Professor of Statistics .
-He received ScD in Biostatistics from Harvard University.
+He received an ScD in Biostatistics from Harvard University.
 He has been working with Dr. McDermott on several large NHLBI-funded longitudinal studies of PAD for nearly five years at Northwestern University.
-He has rich experience in statistical methodological research as well as planning epidemiological studies and applied data analyses.
-His current research interest is in developing statistical methods for survival analysis, causal inference, and analyzing high-dimensional data.
+He has rich experience in researching statistical methodologies as well as planning epidemiological studies and applied data analyses.
+His current research interest is in developing statistical methods for survival analysis and causal inference and analyzing high-dimensional data.

 Alice S. Whittemore, PhD, is Professor of Health Research and Policy (Epidemiology) and of Biomedical Data Science.
 She is a member of Stanford’s Cancer Institute.
 Her research focuses on the development of improved statistical methods for the design and conduct of studies related to the molecular and genetic epidemiology of site-specific cancers.
 This work has earned her the Eighth Annual American Association for Cancer Research-American Cancer Society Award for Research Excellence in Cancer Epidemiology and Prevention, as well as the Janet L. Norwood Award and the Florence Nightingale Award for outstanding achievement by a woman in the statistical sciences.
 Professor Whittemore is an elected member of the National Academy of Medicine.